Claude Makélélé: Early career

 Makélélé was born in Kinshasa, Zaire (now the Democratic Republic of the Congo).
 "Makélélé" means "noises" in Lingala, one of the languages spoken in the country.
 He moved to Savigny-le-Temple, a suburb of Paris in Seine-et-Marne, in 1977, when he was four years old.
 His father, André-Joseph Makélélé, was also a football player.
 He represented DR Congo, and ended his career in the third division of Belgium with Union Royale Namur.

 At age 15, Makélélé signed for Sporting Melun-Dammarie 77.
 He played one year there, and left at the age of 16, when he joined the training centre of Brest-Armorique in Brittany.
 Despite maturing in Brest, but it was in the city of Nantes where he would sign a professional contract.
 Makélélé was recruited by Nantes in December 1991, when he was still 18 years old.
-Robert Budzynski, Nantes' sporting director, confessed that once he had discovered Makélélé in Brest, he was sure he would become the new Emmanuel Petit.
+Robert Budzynski, Nantes' sporting director, stated that once he had discovered Makélélé in Brest, he was sure he would become the new Emmanuel Petit.

 At the beginning of the 1992–93 season, Makélélé was already in the Nantes first-team, then playing in the French first division.
 He played at Nantes for five seasons, winning the French championship in 1995 and helped the club to the semi-final of the UEFA Champions League the following season.
 This earned him a move to Marseille for whom he played for one season.